Don't like to read?

 Prostate cancer affects an average of one in seven men during their lifetime.
 It is common in men as young as 41 years old.
 Current medical research, testing, and treatments are progressively improving.

 When cancer is detected early, a man’s chances of survival will significantly increase.
-The American Cancer Society (ACS) estimates there will be over 200,000 new cases of prostate cancer in 2015.
+The American Cancer Society (ACS) estimates over 200,000 new prostate cancer cases in 2015.
 However, the estimates of death from this cancer are just over 27,000.

 - In the United States, African-American men have a higher chance of developing this cancer, and they have a higher death rate than those of any other race.